-- •• Jesus was anointed by the Holy Spirit of God and began His powerful, effective ministry.
+- •• Jesus was anointed by the Holy Spirit of God and then began His powerful, effective ministry (Acts 10:38).
 We too receive God’s anointing in the baptism with the Holy Spirit.
 And we too are empowered for victorious, power-laden Christian ministry.
 And just what is the anointing of the Holy Spirit?
 It's that empowerment for ministry via the Holy Spirit that Jesus received when the Spirit descended upon Him at River Jordan and which we in turn receive in the mighty baptism with the Holy Spirit.

 •• Please take the next few minutes to read the following passage from First Thessalonians.
 It contains many illustrations of the powerful results of Christian ministry done under the anointing of the Holy Spirit of God.

 1 Thessalonians 1:4-10 For we know, brothers loved by God, that he has chosen you, because our gospel came to you not simply with words, but also with power, with the Holy Spirit and with deep conviction.
 You know how we lived among you for your sake.
 You became imitators of us and of the Lord; in spite of severe suffering, you welcomed the message with the joy given by the Holy Spirit.
 And so you became a model to all the believers in Macedonia and Achaia.
 The Lord’s message rang out from you not only in Macedonia and Achaia — your faith in God has become known everywhere.
 Therefore we do not need to say anything about it, for they themselves report what kind of reception you gave us.
 They tell how you turned to God from idols to serve the living and true God, and to wait for his Son from heaven, whom he raised from the dead — Jesus, who rescues us from the coming wrath.